oceanprotocol-archive/predict-eth/challenges/hack1.md

 ### 3.2  Run the AI model to make future ETH price predictions

-Predictions must be one prediction every hour on the hour, for a 12h period: (TBD DATE) at 1am, 2am, 3am, 4am, 5am, 6am, 7am, 8am, 9am, 10am, 11am, 12pm (UTC).
-Therefore there are 12 predictions total.
+Predictions must be one prediction every hour on the hour, for a 12h period: 7 November at 1am, 2am, 3am, 4am, 5am, 6am, 7am, 8am, 9am, 10am, 11am, 12pm (EST).
+Therefore there are 12 predictions in total.
 The output is a list with 12 items.

 Here's an example with random numbers.
 In the same Python console:
 ```python